TopoToolbox/BankfullMapper/README.md

 This toolkit includes Matlab functions to analyze the river bankfull geometry and derive discharge estimate applying Manning's equation.

-This toolkit requires TopoToolbox, which can be downloaded from https://github.com/topotoolbox/topotoolbox3, and needs the same MATLAB's built-in packages required for runnning TopoToolbox.
+This toolkit requires TopoToolbox, which can be downloaded from https://github.com/wschwanghart/topotoolbox, and needs the same Matlab's built-in packages required for runnning TopoToolbox.

+In addition to the built-in MATLAB packages required by TopoToolbox, this toolkit also requires the Signal Processing Toolbox.

 ## Getting Started